 What we discovered is we hope, for everyone: personal stories that touch and inspire, the awesome power of trees (to provide, nourish, harbour, share, mystify, shape our environments, endure, adapt and heal) and the ancient and alive ways we are entwined with and embodied in nature.
 The connections between the human stories here and their muses, shared in portrait photography and poetry, are real, alive and beautiful.

-In 2018 the work received an Environmental Bursary from The Royal Photographic society in partnership with The Photographic Angle.
+In 2018 Four Hugs Wide received an Environmental Bursary from the Royal Photographic Society in partnership with the Royal Photographic Angle.

-In 2020 Four Hugs Wide was exhibited at The Plough Arts Centre in Great Torrington accompanied by a series of events, workshops and films.
+In 2020 the work was exhibited at The Plough Arts Centre in Great Torrington accompanied by a series of events, workshops and films.